I Met My Future Husband Through Our Shared Love of Cars

 Lovebirds in pursuit

-On the last day of July, Louise (pictured above) and I were driving the loop downtown, when we noticed the red Corvair seemed to be following us.
+On the last day of July, Louise (above) and I were driving the loop downtown, when we noticed the red Corvair seemed to be following us.
 Was it possible?
 Yes!
 As we were making a slow, awkward turn at the gas station, the driver asked me if I drove much.
 Fighting words!
 So, I challenged him to a race, which he handily won.
 I looked in my rear view mirror a bit later, and there he was again, following me, so I drove past the gas station, and down William Street to the cemetery.
 I figured that he would give up as I turned into the cemetery itself.
 No!
 He followed me in until I parked on a dead end with the Corvair on my bumper.
 Hemmed in, we had nowhere to go, so we all got out of our cars.

 The beginning of a 50-year marriage

 With the driver was a fellow we knew from high school, so we were not all complete strangers after all, but it was the driver who caught my eye.
 He kicked the tires of my Meteor, checked out the engine, and kicked the tires again.
 By this time, I figured that he was either ignoring me or didn’t know what to say.
 So, to ensure that he didn’t just drive away, I asked him if I could drive his car.
 I am not sure which one of us was more shocked, but he readily agreed.
-He introduced himself as Glenn Madigan (pictured above) and that was the beginning of a relationship that has lasted for 53 years, 50 of which were celebrated on our wedding anniversary last year.
+He introduced himself as Glenn Madigan (above) and that was the beginning of a relationship that has lasted for 53 years, 50 of which were celebrated on our wedding anniversary in 2019.

 Would our initial encounter have been possible without the Meteor and the Corvair?
 Not likely!
 And look at us now: two people who enjoyed cruising back in the day are still on a wonderful journey that will last until we reach the end of the road.
 All thanks to one magical night in 1967—and I have been driving his cars ever since!